walter-weinmann/py-mathx-lab/docs/background/taylor-series.md

 If you want a longer, *beginner-friendly* treatment (beyond this refresher), these are good starting points:

+- A quick overview / definitions and examples: {cite:p}`WikipediaContributors2025TaylorSeries`.
 - A rigorous calculus textbook with a clean presentation of Taylor’s theorem and remainders: {cite:p}`Apostol1991CalculusVolume1`.
 - A proof-oriented classic (slower, deeper): {cite:p}`Spivak2008Calculus`.
 - For the numerical viewpoint (truncation vs. rounding error): {cite:p}`BurdenFaires2015NumericalAnalysis`.